The Goal: Develop Headliner Level Stand-up Comedy Material

 Note: An individual does not have to hold the title of headliner in order to develop and deliver a powerful, big laugh stand-up comedy routine.

-That is a stand-up comedy act that generates an average of 4-6+ audience laughs per minute that approaches, meets or exceeds an average of 18+ seconds of laughter for each performing minute — whether the comedian is delivering 5 minutes or 50 minutes of material.
+Headline-level stand-up comedy is a stand-up comedy act that generates an average of 4-6+ audience laughs per minute that approaches, meets, or exceeds an average of 18+ seconds of laughter for each performing minute — whether the comedian is delivering 5 minutes or 50 minutes of material.

 Stand-up Comedy Metrics | Laughter Measurement - Comedy Evaluator Pro